Your questions answered – postgraduate research students

 Can I continue my research?

 Please speak to your supervisor(s) about your research, in particular, to discuss what research you can continue to undertake given the current situation.
 It is important to emphasise that many research activities can continue, accessing King’s systems remotely where needed.
-However, all lab-based research must now be paused, from Monday 23 March until at least the end of May 2020.
-Changes must now be made to how participant interactions are conducted as part of research studies.
-Participant interactions must be conducted remotely from Monday 23 March: if this isn’t possible the research must be paused.
-Please see guidance from the Research Ethics Office.
+Please check locally as some on-site research facilities re-open over the coming weeks and months.
+You may find the guidance from the Research Ethics Office particularly helpful if your research involves human participants.

 Please read all the information on this page, which includes guidance on how to record any disruption to your progression.